oojacoboo/talia/README.md

 Talia
 =====

-Talia is a PHP5.4+ Micro-Framework written by [Three Leaf Creative](http://www.threeleafcreative.com)
+Talia is a PHP5.4+ Micro-Framework

 Example Usage:
 ------